dthaler/teep/README.md

 value to $(OutDir) instead of $(ProjectDir).
 This is because the apps will attempt to load the enclaves from the current directory.

-Partial OTrP support, and partial support for the obsolete use of JSON in TEEP, are both still in the code but not defined by default.
+Partial [OTrP](https://globalplatform.org/specs-library/tee-management-framework-open-trust-protocol/) support, and partial support for the obsolete use of JSON in TEEP, are both still in the code but not defined by default, and are slated for removal.
 OTrP support is gated by `ENABLE_OTRP` and TEEP JSON support is gated by `TEEP_ENABLE_JSON` so if you have a need to experiment with those, define those symbols globally in Visual Studio, but expect that TEEP JSON support